 Fall Halloween Fun in Salem, Massachusetts

-Any Halloween fan must pay a visit to Salem, Massachusetts, known by many to be the “Halloween Capital of the World.”
-The historical significance of the town, most notably the infamous witchcraft trials of 1692, draws hundreds of thousands of visitors each year, especially during the month of October.
+Any Halloween lover must pay a visit to Salem, Massachusetts, known by many to be the “Halloween Capital of the World.”
+The historical significance of the town (most notably the infamous witchcraft trials of 1692) alone warrants a visit.
+A combination of haunted and historical attractions and festive events draws hundreds of thousands of visitors each year, especially during the month of October.
 Make sure to visit the Witch’s House, the only standing Salem structure with ties to the witchcraft trials.

 The Witch house located at 310 Essex Street was the home of Judge Jonathan Corwin

-Be sure to check out the Witch Trials Memorial and Old Burying Point cemetery, located adjacent to each other on Charter Street.
+Also be sure to check out the Witch Trials Memorial and Old Burying Point cemetery, both located on Charter Street.
 The Witch Trial Memorial will take you through 20 dated granite stones, each representing one of the accused.

 Old Burying Point is the oldest cemetery in Salem.
 Here you will find the gravestone of Justice John Hawthorne, one of the judges in the Witchcraft Trials.
 Established in 1637, this cemetery stands as the second oldest in the country.
 Fall is an ideal time to visit with the beautiful foliage creating an even spookier ambiance.